 1: 1999 – Ford Focus

 The Focus may as well have been in a different competition to the runners-up Astra and 206

 With its concept car looks and brilliant dynamics, the Ford Focus was a game-changer.
-It shifted the medium hatchback sector 10 years into the future, and did so convincingly, that it could be argued that the company has yet to replace it with anything nearly as appealing.
+It shifted the medium hatchback sector 10 years into the future, and did so convincingly – indeed, it could be argued that the company has yet to replace it with anything nearly as appealing.

 Washing away memories of the 1990 Escort (possibly one of the most cynically conceived cars ever built) and its facelifted offspring, the Focus was available with a full range of engine, body and transmission options, like all Fords, and every single one of them were truly appealing (even the ugly saloon).

-All that really let it down was the cheap feeling interior, which really lagged behind the truly tedious Volkswagen Golf Mk4.
-But then, everything else did, too.
+All that let the Focus down was the cheap-feeling interior, which really lagged behind the truly tedious Volkswagen Golf Mk4 – but then, everything else did, too.

 |European Cars of the Year|